Peanut Butter Chocolate Chip Fat Bombs – 1g Net Carbs

 It is up to you to use choose your favorite fat in this peanut butter chocolate chip fat bomb recipe.

-How to make perfect Peanut Butter Chocolate Chip Keto Fat Bombs
+How To Make Peanut Butter Chocolate Chip Fat Bombs

 We all need some sweet sugar-free snack or dessert recipes on our keto journey.
 I am here to share with you some tasty keto recipes to fix your sweet tooth: